15 Indian brands that will add some desi tadka to your wardrobe

 Photo credit: (L) Rashmi Desai and (R) Shaakha

-Desai’s Safiya set (₹6,999) is lovely but we get that a lot of people aren’t comfortable wearing sleeveless tops (our own ‘fat arm’ obsession kicks in too).
-In which case, we recommend the Heena set (₹6,999) featuring an off-shoulder top and cropped pants along with a chanderi dupatta.
+Desai’s Safiya set (₹8,999) is lovely, but we get that many people aren’t comfortable wearing sleeveless tops (our own ‘fat arm’ obsession kicks in too).
+In which case, we recommend the Heena set (₹8,999) featuring an off-shoulder top and cropped pants along with a chanderi dupatta.

 It’s the kind of colour and print combination that will look great on every skin tone and body type – their sizes range from XS to 5XL.